 For kinship caregivers who took the child in via the child-welfare system, that is, ACS in NYC or your county DSS placed the child after a CPS investigation under Soc.
 Serv.
 Law Article 6 / FCA Article 10, the placement is kinship foster care.
 There are two sub-tracks.

-Certified kinship foster home under 18 NYCRR Part 421: you become a fully-certified foster parent, receive the full foster boarding home payment, and remain under foster care supervision until permanency (return home, adoption, or KinGAP).
+Certified kinship foster home under 18 NYCRR Part 443: you become a fully-certified foster parent, receive the full foster boarding home payment, and remain under foster care supervision until permanency (return home, adoption, or KinGAP).
+A certificate or letter of approval is valid for not more than one year and is renewable.
 Kinship caregivers receive specific waivers from non-safety standards under 18 NYCRR § 443.7, for example, you do not have to meet the same bedroom-per-child rules required of stranger foster homes.

 Certification timeline: typically 60 to 120 days from application to full certification.
 Background checks (state criminal history, child abuse registry, FBI fingerprint), home safety inspection, health clearance, and (truncated) training are required.
 The KinGAP six-month clock starts at full certification, not at child placement, this is one of the most consequential timing rules in the entire system.